 - The more protein you eat the hotter your body runs which could increase body fat loss (Thermogenesis)

-Targeting a % of calories for fat and protein on an animal-based diet will set you up for a stall in fat loss and overall progress in many cases.
+Targeting a % of calories for carbs, fat, and protein will set you up for a stall in fat loss and overall progress in many cases.
 I’ve seen it happen over and over again.

 What if you just focused on the protein?
 What if we only counted (fuel calories) from fats and carbs?!?!

 This is the idea behind the Protein:Energy Ratio.
-I use a variant of that concept in my program.
+I use a variant of this concept in my program.